chipster/chipster-openshift/k3s/backup-to-file.md

-# Backup Chipster with a kubectl command
+# Backup Chipster with kubectl command
 ## Dump databases with kubectl

 The examples here show only how to backup the `session-db` database.
 To do the same for two other databases, simply replace all instances of text `session-db` with `auth` or `job-history` in these examples.
 While doing this, stick to the same naming convention in the examples.
 So if the text in the example uses underscore `_` instead of dash `-`, then use that also the new value, like `job_history`.